dave-honig/Boardgames_Excel_Project/README.md

 While there are over 20,000 boardgames with a myriad of designs and themes, there are similar ways the games are played.
 Boardgame mechanics are the specific rules and systems that define how a game is played, influencing player actions, outcomes, and the overall flow of the game.
 They dictate everything from turn order to how players achieve victory.
 Each game typically has multiple mechanics.
-Some common mechanics include:
-- Dice rolling: Adding an element of chance and random outcomes.
-- Card drafting: Players select from a pool of cards, then pass them to another player to select.
-- Area control: Players compete to control areas on a map or board.
-- Set collection: Players collect specific sets of items or cards to score points

 The "Top_Games" query was referenced creating a new query named "Top_Games_Mechanics".
 1. Cleaning up the data, 27 games were found with no mechanic listed.